 A story could be heard throughout the Aught…

-Once upon a time, within the small island of Yolk, and the even smaller village, also aptly named Yolk, there lived a lazy stable boy named Lothleit Twillyon Twig.
+Once upon a time, within the small island of Glaire, and the even smaller village, aptly named Yolk, there lived a lazy stable boy named Lothleit Twillyon Twig.
 Lothleit desperately wanted to become a breeder and competitive racer one day, but was reluctant about his field chores.
 His father always told him that to chase a dream was all well and good, but to catch a dream, you must be willing to take out the bad habits, and put in the work necessary.
 Somehow, Lothleit always imagined that his dreams would come true one day if he wished hard enough, and remained a good person that stayed out of trouble… Barring getting caught taking a few naps in hay bails and wheelbarrows while everyone else in the village was hard at work.
 The small, shaggy brown haired boy who wore a straw hat oversaw livestock unfamiliar to us, at least in this world.
 The creatures he tended to were called alabaster kwael.

 Unlike quail, which you may have heard of, alabaster kwael, were large bird-like monsters, the size of horses with wing spans the length of a small house!
 They proudly walked on four taloned legs, beautiful, flowing tail feathers, and had long ears like those of a hare.
 Their plumage was white as pearl, as their names indicated.
 Kwael, of all varieties (and to be sure, there were several varieties within this world, most of which were wingless), were known to be incredibly intelligent, and only worked alongside those they respected.
 They were prideful, stubborn beasts, but under the right master, they became life-long companions.
 They had a snake like tongue that could taste the air, which was a keener sense than even their unrivaled abilities to hear and see.
 Large, saucer eyes with pupils almost as large as the eye itself lent a charming look to them.
 Kwael hatchlings, or kwaelan in the language of the inhabitants of the mid-western continent of Midraea, were incredibly popular with the nobility of the mainland, however, they were typically abandoned or even killed once they had gotten bigger and more unruly than the owner first would have expected, which made the villagers of Yolk quite wary of newcomers in recent days.